lexizotomayor/Udacity-FEND-Feeder-Testing-Project/README.md

 ## Credits

-The project used a starter set of codes furnished by [Udacity] (https://github.com/udacity/frontend-nanodegree-feedreader).
+The project used a starter set of codes furnished by <a href="https://github.com/udacity/frontend-nanodegree-feedreader">Udacity starter codes</a>

 ## Built with
 - HTML 5